A Workshop in Writing for High School Students (ages 16-18)

 “Through the varied prompts and non-threatening atmosphere each person could write something truly personal, something unique about that individual.
 That is how I became comfortable sharing my work, and seeing myself as a different writer, not the ‘best’ or the ‘worst’ but a person with something to say.”—Young Writers participant

-Workshop groups (with no more than twelve students in each group) meet for five hours a day.
+Workshop groups (with no more than thirteen students in each group) meet for five hours a day.
 In addition to freewriting exercises and responses to “prompts,” students write stories, poetry, personal narratives, dialogues, reflective passages, and experimental pieces.
 They also use writing to explore, creatively and analytically, short works by established authors.
 While traditional expository essays are not assigned (nor is any work at Young Writers graded), a number of our exercises help students approach difficult texts, formulating their own questions and ideas—skills that will serve them well in writing papers for school and college.

 Sharing and discussion of participants’ work is a central part of the workshop.
 In leading discussions, instructors emphasize techniques for responding to work in ways that will help the writer recognize his or her strengths, potential, and avenues for productive revision.
 Instructors also meet with each student in individual conferences.